 up to 1/2 c cold water

-*You can substitute wholemeal flour and brown sugar if you don't have these ingredients on-hand.
+*You can substitute wholemeal flour / plain flour (or a combination of) and brown sugar if you don't have these ingredients on-hand.

 **Try to use organic ingredients when you can, especially for the eggs.
 It's actually much easier to ensure that the chickens are raised in good conditions when the eggs are organic (compared with free-range).

 #I also recently made these using 2 "chia eggs" - a chia egg is just 1 Tbs chia seeds soaked in 3Tbs water until it begins to get gelatinous and disgusting.
 Then, use in baking just as you would an egg!
 I made 2 here, and they worked perfectly.

 1. Mix all the dry ingredients together in a large bowl and all the wet ingredients (except for the water) in another bowl.